Find out who gets the Warm Home Discount automatically, who needs to apply and how to do it. Plus more tips for saving on your energy bills.Read more…

-No-one likes paying bills, but it can feel even worse knowing that you are paying more than you need to.
-We’ve looked at the latest statistics to see how much Brits are spending on their electricity bills, and to find out if you could save money by switching providers.
+No one likes paying bills, but it can feel even worse knowing that you are paying more than you need to.
+We looked at the latest statistics to see how much people in the UK are spending on their electricity bills, and to find out if you could save money by switching energy providers.

 How much are we spending?